MersadAkbari/Dota2-Tracker-GUI/README.md

 Motivation for creating it : CS50x Final Proejct :D

-this application uses OpenDota API
+this application uses OpenDota API for tracking information and PYQT5 for GUI